SYSU-STAR/H2-Mapping/README.md

    (3) Choose the appropriate value for "num_vertexes" based on the size of your scene.
 It should be large enough to encompass all the vertices of the octree.

+   (4) Ensure that there will be no frame with a minimum depth smaller than max_depth.

 2. To execute the code similar to the provided demo.

 ## Evaluation